 - Trucks must be Class 8 vehicles with a GVWR of 33,001 pounds or more; and

-- Trucks must be currently operational (not sitting), street legal, and currently being used to transport cargo to/from a participating port.
+- Trucks must be currently operational (not sitting), street legal (registered and insured), and used to transport cargo to/from a participating port.

 - Applicants must submit an application and provide copies of documentation verifying the make, model, engine serial number, engine family name, and year of truck in question.
 Please download the program application below for specific application requirements.

-- Applicants must be in relatively good financial standing and be preapproved for a loan to cover the remaining cost of the new truck before being accepted into the program.
-(Please download the program application for more details.)
+- Applicants must be in relatively good financial standing and be preapproved for a loan to cover the remaining cost of the new truck before being accepted into the program (approximately $35,000).
+Please download the program application for more details.
 Note: Some financial circumstances will prohibit some applicants from participating in this program.

 Important Program Information

 - Completing an application and submitting supporting documentation does not guarantee grant funding under this program.

 - All completed applications will be considered on a first-come, first-serve basis.
 Only applications that are considered complete will move forward.

 - Enrolling in this program may take a considerable amount of your personal time and effort.
 The estimated time to complete all preliminary steps is approximately 2 to 3 hours.